luapower/utf8/utf8.md

 ### `utf8.chars(s[, start]) -> iter() -> next_i, code, byte`

-Iterate all the codepoints in a string, returning the index in string where the _next_ codepoint is, and the codepoint (or `nil` if `start` was at the last codepoint or byte).
+Iterate all the codepoints in a string, returning the index in string where the _next_ codepoint is, and the codepoint.
 Invalid bytes are returned in the second return value, in which case the codepoint is `nil`.

 ### `utf8.encode_chars({c1, ...}, repl) -> s` <br> `utf8.encode_chars(c1, ...) -> s`